 A typical search space $S(e_0)$ contains choices over threading, loop ordering, memory access, and hardware primitives.
 Defining the search space $S(e_0)$ for a wide range of tensor programs brings several challenges.
 First, $S(e_0)$ is highly dependent on $e_0$.
 For example, $S(e_0)$ of a compute-intensive program (e.g., \texttt{Dense}) needs to consider many more possible configurations than a communication-intensive program such as \texttt{ReLU}.
 The space also differs significantly in different hardware domains.
 For example, $S(e_0)$ on CPU involves multi-core parallelism and vectorization, while $S(e_0)$ on GPU involves thread binding and tensorization.
 Finally, as the hardware and model settings change, we need to bring in fresh domain experts to update the $S(e_0)$ to leverage the latest improvements.

 This paper aims to provide a programmable abstraction to construct $S(\cdot)$ in a composable and modular way.
-Our key goals are listed as follows: \textbf{Expressiveness.} We need to be able to build a rich search space that covers the optimizations program that domain experts will write. \textbf{Modularity.} Tensor program optimization likely will involve inputs from multiple domain experts over different periods.
-We need to be able to combine prior knowledge in a composable and modular way. \textbf{Designed for learning.} We need to build the generic learning-based framework to enable diverse variations of the cost model and search for search space specified in our abstraction.
+Our key goals are listed as follows: \textbf{Expressiveness.} We need to be able to build a rich search space that covers the optimization programs that domain experts will write. \textbf{Modularity.} Tensor program optimization likely will involve inputs from multiple domain experts over different periods.
+Therefore, we need to be able to combine prior knowledge in a composable and modular way. \textbf{Designed for learning.} We need to build a generic learning-based framework to enable diverse variations of the cost model and search for search space specified in our abstraction.
 We will address the above goals in the following two sections.